Progress your career in health research with this flexible online regression analysis course.

 You’ll also learn how to:

-• use SPSS statistical software to apply different multivariable regression models
+• use statistical software to apply different multivariable regression models

 • analyse a variety of data sets